Why study this course

 You will be taught in a variety of ways, from lectures, tutorials and seminars, to practical workshops, coursework and work-based placements.
 Small group seminars and workshops will provide you with an opportunity to review issues raised in lectures, and you will be expected to carry out independent study.

 Placements are a key part of degree study within many courses at BGU.
 They provide an enriching learning experience for you to apply the skills and knowledge you will gain from your course and, in doing so, give valuable real-world experience to boost your career.

 In Education Studies, assessment is carried out through coursework of different types, including essays, reports, oral presentations, multimedia presentations, reflective logs and portfolios.
 There are no examinations.
 You can expect to give one or two oral presentations or poster presentations as one of a small group of students throughout the course.
 You will gradually build up skills of multimedia presentation and third-year students currently share a short, assessed multimedia film to their peers.
 You will build up your writing skills steadily throughout the course and in the first year, you will complete a portfolio of shorter written pieces and two longer essays, receiving formative feedback from your tutors to help you build up your academic capabilities.

-Assessments in English are designed to give you the oral, written and digital skills to be confident and successful in the 21st-century world.
-Through a staged process of development, you will learn how to express yourself persuasively and reflectively across a range of media and platforms: you will write short essays and a long dissertation, deliver oral arguments and create presentations, build digital portfolios and develop personal projects.
-Instead of time spent in examination rooms, you will experience a diversity of assessment methods, and acquire a broad platform of transferable skills that will prepare you for your future life.
+Assessment in English is designed to give you the oral, written, and digital skills to be confident and successful.
+Through a staged process of development, you will learn how to express yourself persuasively and reflectively across a range of media.
+You will write short essays and a long dissertation, deliver oral arguments and create presentations, build portfolios and develop personal projects.
+There are no exams.
+You will experience instead a diversity of coursework assignments and acquire a broad range of transferable skills that will prepare you for your future life.

 Careers & Further study